 a.
 Coverage b.
 Story Assignment c.
 Recruitment of Contributors d.
 Submissions

-Muslim Link endeavors to represent the diversity of Muslim communities.
-Stories about Muslims of various ethno-cultural & socio-economic backgrounds, practice, etc., will be included on the website.
+Muslim Link endeavors to reflect the diversity of Muslim communities.
+Stories, events, and directory listings about Muslims of various ethno-cultural & socio-economic backgrounds, practice, etc., will be included on the website.
 Photographs representing the community’s diversity will also be included.

 The following will be considered when assigning news & feature stories:

-Religious diversity: Recognition of and respect for various Muslim religious affiliations, orientations and practices will be reflected in the coverage.
+Religious diversity: Recognition of and respect for various Muslim religious affiliations, orientations and practices will be reflected in the coverage and posting of events and directory listings.
 Muslim Link does not distinguish between groups who identify themselves as Muslim.
 Muslim Link will not describe any Muslim religious affiliation, orientation or practice in a derogatory way.

-Ethno-Cultural diversity: A wide range of ethno-communities will be represented on the website.
+Ethno-Cultural diversity: A wide range of ethno-communities will be represented on the website through stories, events listings, and directory listings.

-Socio-economic diversity: Members of various segments of these communities will find stories relevant to their socio-economic reality and experience.
+Socio-economic diversity: Members of various segments of these communities will find stories, events, and directory listings relevant to their socio-economic reality and experience.

-Gender: Both men and women should find fair representation in the paper.
-Diversity of practice of both men and women should not be a limit on their representation online (ie. We publish photos of women with or without their hair covered)
+Gender: Both men and women should find equitable representation on the website.
+Diversity of practice of both men and women should not be a limit to their representation online (ie. We publish photos of women with or without their hair covered)

 Political diversity:Muslim Link does take the position that it is important to vote and be actively engaged in Canada’s democracy all year round, not just during elections.
 Muslim Link strives to be a non-partisan publication.
 We publish ads from any major political party but this does not equal endorsement of these parties.
 Muslim Link will seek out interviews or cover stories involving members of all major political parties and their supporters in order to support our readership in making informed decisions when they vote, however we will not officially endorse or support any one political party or candidate.